thalamicseg/thomas_new/README.md

 Note: you might have to install ITK from scratch to make PICSL-MALF work esp running on CentOS.
 Ubuntu seems to work fine.
 MAC users with Mint Linux can use  https://github.com/dzenanz/PICSL_MALF.git for PICSL-MALF and this is compatible with newer ITK versions (e.g. 5.1)

 ## Installation instructions
-- git Due to large files, you will need to install git lfs and then download.
+- git: due to large files, you will need to install git lfs and then download.
 Else you will only get soft links and not the actual files.
 Please email manojsar@email.arizona.edu if you have any issues
-- python require.py (Right now, PYTHON 3 is NOT SUPPORTED so please point python to PYTHON 2 (python2.7 seems to work best))
+- python: run require.py (right now, PYTHON 3 is NOT SUPPORTED so please point python to PYTHON 2 [python2.7 seems to work best])

 ## Usage
 - set an environment variable THOMAS_HOME in .cshrc to where you install thomas (e.g. ~/thomas_new)